Deloitte

 If the award contains market conditions, the use of this practical expedient is not permitted.

-The OCA memorandum states, “Under the proposals that we have seen, the amount of market instruments that would be issued is a fraction of the total option grant (generally 5–15 percent of the grant).
+The OEA memorandum states, “Under the proposals that we have seen, the amount of market instruments that would be issued is a fraction of the total option grant (generally 5–15 percent of the grant).
 Alternatively, a company could transfer part or all of its grant obligations to a third party that would meet the grant’s stock delivery obligation.
 We have not evaluated the adequacy of any grant size or volume to the achievement of the valuation objective.”